rlac/flatpak-arx/README.md

 ### Setup

 Arx Libertatis requires the Arx Fatalis data files to play.
 See the [Arx Libertatis wiki](http://wiki.arx-libertatis.org/Installing_the_game_data_under_Linux) for more information (note: this Flatpak includes cabextract and innoextract).
-When selecting the data directory to install to during initial setup, ensure you select 'user: /home/...' as other paths will not be writable from within the sandbox.
+The game files will be installed under the Flatpak's private data directory (~/.var/app/org.arx_libertatis.ArxLibertatis).

+Currently the Flatpak has only been tested using the [GOG installer](https://www.gog.com/game/arx_fatalis).